waffle-iron/docs-rackspace/style-guide/a-l-style-guidelines.md

   - Do not provide links from ambiguous phrases such as *Click here* or *More information*.

-- If a link points to a location other than the current site (for example, out of the Knowledge Center or away from developer.rackspace.com), provide context that describes the location.
+- If a link points to a location other than the current site (for example, out of the Support website or away from developer.rackspace.com), provide context that describes the location.

 - When you refer to a Rackspace product or service, provide a link to the page for that product or service on www.rackspace.com.
 Create the link by inserting the term product page in brackets after the product name, and using that text as the link.
 For example, "Cloud Load Balancers [<u>product page</u>] . . ."